Pharmacokinetics of SAR441236

 a study on HIV/AIDS

 - for people ages 18-70 (full criteria)

 - at UCLA UCSD UCSF

 The purpose of this study is to evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of SAR441236, a tri-specific broadly neutralizing antibody against the human immunodeficiency virus (HIV).

 A Phase I, First-in-Human Study of SAR441236, a Tri-specific Broadly Neutralizing Antibody, in Participants With HIV

 This study will evaluate the safety, tolerability, pharmacokinetics, and antiviral activity of SAR441236, a tri-specific broadly neutralizing antibody against HIV.

-The study includes two arms.
+The study includes three arms.
 In Arm A, three cohorts of antiretroviral-treated, virologically suppressed participants will be randomized to receive a single intravenous (IV) dose of SAR441236 or placebo on Day 0.
 After Cohort 1, each subsequent cohort will open for enrollment only after an evaluation of safety outcomes for all participants in the previous cohort indicates that it is safe to increase the dose of SAR441236.
 All participants in Cohorts 1-3 will be followed for 24 weeks.